silverbulletmd/silverbullet/website/Templates.md

 Generally templates are stored in your space as regular pages, which allows for reuse.
 Some examples include [[template/task]] and [[template/page]].
 As a convention, we often name templates with a `template/` prefix, although this is purely a convention.

-[[Live Templates]] allow templates to be define inline, for instance:
+[[Live Templates]] allow templates to be defined inline, for instance:
 ```template
 template: |
    Hello, {{name}}!
 Today is _{{today}}_